GMOD/jbconnect/docs/features.rst

 JBServer is a Sails.js application
 **********************************

-JBServer utilizes Sails.js, provideing the following features
+JBServer utilizes Sails.js, provideing the following features:

 +-------------------------------------------------------------------------------+